Jewish Architectural Heritage Foundation: Nuşfalău Memorial

 The Jewish Architectural Heritage Foundation is planning on the construction of a Holocaust Memorial designed by Architect Adam Aaron Wapniak on the site of the old Nuşfalău Synagogue, directly adjacent to an existing War memorial.
-The barren site aptly reflects the absence of the towns once vibrant Jewish population.
-Serving as a silent memorial to the Holocaust, the message is emboldened through sculptural suggestion and duplicitous abstractions.
-Embracing dichotomous design; the steel tracks represent the grotesqueness of the holocaust, as well as the temporal journey of the Jewish people.
-Resembling a flower; the breach in the tracks is emblematic of incidents of persecution and repression - all the while rising forth, blooming like a lotus.
+The barren site reflects the absence of the town's former Jewish population.
+Embracing dichotomous design; the steel tracks represent the grotesqueness of the Holocaust, as well as the temporal journey of the Jewish people.
+Resembling a flower, the breach in the tracks is emblematic of incidents of persecution and repression—all the while rising forth, blooming like a lotus.

 The Jibou Cemetery Restoration Project

-JAHF has funded the Restoration of the Jewish Cemetery in Jibou, Romania - and has contributed to the care of other outlying cemeteries in the region.
+JAHF has funded the Restoration of the Jewish Cemetery in Jibou, Romania—and has contributed to the care of other outlying cemeteries in the region.
 Typical tasks include straightening or righting fallen tombstones, inscription reparation and landscaping of these holy sites.

-Holocaust Documentation
+Holocaust documentation

 The Jewish Architectural Heritage Foundation has also completed a number of video documentaries, noting the personal accounts of individuals from around the Șimleu Silvaniei area.
-The most notable documentary (currently in editing) features Elly Gross as she walks through the town of Simleu Silvaniei, giving an account of the Jews who once walked in its streets.
+One documentary (currently in editing) features Elly Gross as she walks through the town of Simleu Silvaniei, giving an account of the Jews who once walked in its streets.